Uriell29/PokedexInfraRefactor/README.md

 Swagger UI provides a visual interface to explore and test the API.

 1. Run the API locally or in Docker.
-2. Open your browser and navigate to https://localhost:5000/swagger (if running locally from IDE) or http://localhost:8080/swagger (if running from Docker container).
+2. Open your browser and navigate to https://localhost:5000/swagger (only for development environment).